stefanoborini/book-modelviewcontroller/source/notes.rst

 Notes
 =====
-Questions and Answers
-Should I use a simple container approach (e.g. key/value dictionary with notifications as a model?
-A simple container like a key/value dictionary can technically be used as a model, but as the amount of stored data grows, its unstructured nature and access will lead to entangled, inconsistent and undocumented storage.
-The model will be a “big bag of data” with very little clarity or enforced consistency.
-Enforcing access through well defined object relations and interfaces is recommended for models beyond the most trivial cases.
 Local models, or one global model?
 case: Model changes, but not in the data relevat to the view.
 Who performs validation?
 View?
 Controller?
 Model?
 Consistency of the data inside the model?

-Local models, or one global model?
-case: Model changes, but not in the data relevat to the view.
-Who performs validation?
-View?
-Controller?
-Model?
-Consistency of the data inside the model?
-How to report errors in the view?

 the view should be able to query or inform the controller for action (will, should, did): delegate

 Depending on the application, the model can host invalid data (that is, invalid for the application)